Lê dynasty: Đông Kinh and urban life

-Chinese and Japanese traders came to Dong Kinh to buy both high quality silk and raw silk.
-Besides silk textiles were made by villages, majority of them were produced in state-owned factories in Dong Kinh, which produced for the imperial family, noblemen and foreigners.
-In 1637, the Dutch successfully established commercial and diplomatic relations with Tonkin and maintained their trading station in the capital of Thăng Long (present-day Hanoi) until 1700.
+In 1637, the Dutch successfully established commercial and diplomatic relations with Tonkin and maintained their trading station in Đông Kinh until 1700.
 The lucrative Dutch ‘Vietnamese-silk-for-Japanese-silver trade‘ later also attracted the English and the French to Tonkin in 1672 and early 1682 respectively.
 The British imported Vietnamese silk around the 1670s, but not regularly.
-The city had a Chinatown, factories owned by Dutch, English companies along the Red river.
+The city had a Chinatown, as well as factories owned by the Dutch and English companies along the Red river.